Community Navigators

 CKConnect Bookable Workspace

 The Connect CK bookable workspace located at 435 Grand Ave.
 W. Chatham can be reserved at no cost for virtual and in-person meetings or appointments for medical care, social services, court services, employment resources, community navigation and more.
 The room offers both phone and computer access Monday to Friday between 8:30am – 4:00pm for a maximum of 2 hours per day per person.
+The 2 hour maximum can be extended by request to accommodate appointment needs ie. court.

-The room can be booked up to 7 days in advance by contacting a Community Navigators at 519-355-1380 or emailing CKCN@chatham-kent.ca.
+The room can be booked up to 7 days in advance by contacting Community Navigators at 519-355-1380 or emailing CKCN@chatham-kent.ca.

 CK Public Library Quiet Pods